Sumatriptan: Mechanism of action

 Sumatriptan is structurally similar to the neurotransmitter serotonin (5-HT) and acts as an agonist of the serotonin 5-HT_{1B}, 5-HT_{1D}, and 5-HT_{1F} receptors.
 Sumatriptan's primary therapeutic effect is related in its inhibition of the release of calcitonin gene-related peptide (CGRP), likely through its 5-HT_{1D/1B} receptor agonist action.
 This has been substantiated by the efficacy of more recently developed CGRP targeting drugs and antibodies developed for the preventive treatment of migraine.
 How agonism of the 5-HT_{1D/1B} receptors inhibits CGRP release is not fully understood.
 CGRP is believed to cause sensitization of trigeminal nociceptive neurons, contributing to the pain experienced in migraine.

 Sumatriptan is also shown to decrease the activity of the trigeminal nerve, which presumably accounts for sumatriptan's efficacy in treating cluster headaches.
 The injectable form of the drug has been shown to abort a cluster headache within 30 minutes in 77% of cases.

+Sumatriptan does not affect oxytocin or vasopressin levels in humans.